graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCDay.
-Takes a date object, and returns an integer representing the day of the week (0-6) of the given date, adjusted for UTC.
+A wrapper around `Date.prototype.getUTCDay`.
+Takes a `Date` object, and returns an integer representing the day of the week (0-6) of the given date, adjusted for UTC.
 ***
 ### getUTCFullYear ###